-Varus ult is strong and benefits from a meatshield holding people.
-Varus has no mobility so TK can help.
+Varus ult is strong and helps setting up plays Varus has no mobility so TK can help.

 Vayne is weak against poke, TK is weak against poke.
 If both get fed there are plays that can be made, but no synergy to get there.

 Xayah is great defensively which is also TK's strength.
 2v2 is deceivingly strong.
-Xayah is safe enough to roam.
+Xayah is safe enough to allow roaming.